mmbman/Katagiri/books.md

 ---
 # Books

-This is an index of books or other publications referenced in Katagiri Roshi's talks, or which I've added to the transcripts as additional sources.
+This is a list of books or other publications that are referenced in Katagiri Roshi's talks, or which I've added to the transcripts as additional sources.
 This list will be built up as I transcribe more talks.

 ---
 <a name="BCR"></a>